Heriot-Watt University Dubai Campus

 - B51GS Specialist Engineering Technologies 1: This course on Computational Fluid Dynamics (CFD) will develop your understanding and skills for computational simulations of fluid flow and heat transfer problems.

 - B51DG Engineering Design

-In this course students interact with companies in a real life small R&D project supplied by the industrial partners.
-Working in teams, the students have to manage the design of a prototype, product or system and interact with the industrial contact putting into practice problem-solving skills from other engineering topics studied elsewhere in the programme.
+In this course, students interact with companies in a real life small R&D project supplied by industrial partners.
+Working in teams, students manage the design of a prototype, product or system and interact with the industrial contact, putting into practice problem-solving skills from other engineering topics studied elsewhere in the programme.

 - B51EK Fluids 1

 Fluid mechanics applied to aerodynamics, including ideal flows, boundary layers, and aerofoils and their use for analysis and design purposes.

 Advanced classical mechanics including 3D stress and strain with particular application to thin walled vessels.
 Fatigue analysis and design for fatigue limit.

 To provide students with a thorough understanding of vibration theory and an appreciation of its application in an engineering environment